markterweele/windows-itpro-docs/windows/deployment/windows-autopatch/overview/windows-autopatch-deployment-guide.md

 Configuration Manager could require custom settings to disable software updates and assist with troubleshooting conflicting legacy, on-premises configurations to ensure that Autopatch deliver Windows and Office updates.
 It's safe to implement this change if you aren't managing third party updates from Configuration Manager.

-To ensure that Software Update Policies don't conflict with Windows Update for Business (WUfB) and Office Update policies, create a Software Update Policy in Configuration Manager that has:
+To ensure that Software Update Policies don't conflict with Windows Update for Business and Office Update policies, create a Software Update Policy in Configuration Manager that has:

 - Windows and Office Update configuration disabled
 - Includes devices enrolled into Autopatch to remove any existing configuration(s).